Filipinos in the New York metropolitan area: Bergenfield

 Bergenfield is informally known as the Little Manila of Bergen County with a significant concentration of Filipino residents and businesses.
-Between 2000 and 2010, the Filipino-American population of Bergenfield grew from 11.7 percent, or 3,081 residents, to 17.1 percent, or 4,569, and increasing further to 5,062 (18.4%) by 2016.
-In 2014, Filipino-born attorney Arvin Amatorio was elected a borough councilman; while in the late 1990s, Bergenfield had become the first municipality on the East Coast of the United States to elect a Filipino mayor, Robert C. Rivas.
+Between 2000 and 2010, the Filipino-American population of Bergenfield grew from 11.7 percent, or 3,081 residents, to 17.1 percent, or 4,569, and increased further to 5,062 (18.4%) by 2016.
+In 2014, Filipino-born attorney Arvin Amatorio was elected a borough councilman.
 On the other side of Bergen County, the Filipino population of Fair Lawn was estimated to have more than doubled between 2010 and 2017.

 Also in Bergen County, Jonathan Wong was elected city councilman in Mahwah in November 2014.
 The annual Filipino American Festival is held in Bergenfield.

 Edison

-Edison, and surrounding Middlesex County, New Jersey, have emerged as a growing hub for Filipinos since 1990.
+Edison and the surrounding areas of Middlesex County, New Jersey, have emerged as a growing hub for Filipinos since 1990.
 A significant number of Filipinos in Middlesex County work in the burgeoning healthcare and other life-science disciplines at Central Jersey's numerous medical and pharmaceutical institutions.

 Culture

 Philippine Independence Day Parade

-The annual Philippine Independence Day Parade in a New York City, the world’s largest outside the Philippines, is traditionally held on the first Sunday of June on Madison Avenue in Manhattan.
-The parade is said to be one of the largest parades of any kind in the city and the largest Philippine celebration in the United States.
+The annual Philippine Independence Day Parade in New York City, the world’s largest outside Manila, is traditionally held on the first Sunday of June on Madison Avenue in Manhattan.
 This celebration is a combination of a parade and a street fair.
-Madison Avenue is replete on this day with Filipino culture, colors, and people and is attended by many significant political figures, entertainers, civic groups, etc. Former Mayor Rudy Giuliani and Senator Charles Schumer are devout attendees of this annual parade.
+Madison Avenue is replete on this day with Filipino culture, colors, and people and is attended by many significant political figures, entertainers, civic groups, etc. The Philippine Independence Day Parade is increasingly being attended by both American politicians and Filipino celelebrities as well as diplomatic officials who are keenly aware of the significant and increasing political and economic power exerted by the Filipino diaspora in the New York metropolitan area.

 A smaller annual Philippine Independence Day parade is held in early June in Passaic, New Jersey.